 Growth in China and Other Markets

-Sales to China and the rest of the world segment have been on the up-trend and we believe that they will be the key drivers of value for Trina Solar given that China is now the world's largest solar market.
-China has a target of 35 GW of installed solar capacity by 2015, driven by the need to reduce air pollution caused by fossil fuel generation and also due to the country's growing electricity demand.
+Trina Solar's sales to China have been on the up-trend and we believe that the market will be a key driver of value for the company over the long-term.
+China is now the world's largest solar market, driven by the need to reduce air pollution caused by fossil fuel generation and also due to the country's growing electricity demand.
 The country is targeting about 15 GW of new solar capacity for 2016.
 Although this marks a decline from 2015, it still amounts to about a quarter of global solar demand.
-Other countries such as Japan, the Middle East and India which are included in the Rest of the World Modules segment are also expected to witness high installation growth rates.
-For example, India plans to increase its 2 GW of installed solar capacity to as much as 100 GW by 2022, from levels of under 10 GW as of 2015.
+Other countries such as the Middle East and India which are included in the Rest of the World Modules segment are also expected to witness high installation growth rates.
+For example, India plans to increase its cumulative installed solar capacity to as much as 100 GW by 2022, from levels of under 10 GW as of 2015.

 Legislation to aid renewable energy projects